Andrew-Bourgeois/web-scraping/download_chromedriver.md

- ### Instructions for creating the PATH for getting chromedriver to work
+ # Instructions for creating the PATH for getting chromedriver to work

-# Example executable path for MAC
+## Example executable path and browser variables for MAC
-executable_path = {'executable_path': '/usr/local/bin/chromedriver'}
+executable_path = {'executable_path': '/usr/local/bin/chromedriver'}\
 browser = Browser('chrome', **executable_path)

-# Windows Download and Path Instructions
+## Windows Download and Path Instructions
 1. Download ChromeDriver:
 2. You can download the appropriate version of ChromeDriver from here.
 Make sure that the version of ChromeDriver you download corresponds to the version of Chrome installed on your machine.
 3. Place ChromeDriver in a Recognized Location: